Nikos-Eliassi/shiny-dollop/README.md

 Lack of input validation → Add XSS protection.
 Session vulnerability → Add a timeout and flags.
 Open API → Authentication must be added.

+The Booking system project → Phase 4 (15.12.2024)

+4. Answer to the Questions
+Is the lack of consent a problem?
+Yes, the lack of consent is problematic because GDPR requires clear and unambiguous user consent for processing personal data.
+Simply accepting the terms of service does not cover all situations, such as collecting data for analytics or marketing purposes.
+Consent gives users control over their data and enhances trust in the system.
+Its absence can lead to legal violations and a poor user experience, as user rights remain unprotected.

+Example of a page where consent is required:
+I chose the BBC cookies management page (https://www.bbc.com/usingthebbc/cookies/).
+On this page, users are asked to consent to the use of cookies because they collect personal information such as browsing activity and IP addresses.
+Cookies are used for analytics, personalization, and advertising, so user rights require obtaining consent.